Damage

 This work is original and stimulating.
 The particular method of critique and address is unique—drawing from autotheory and memoir, this author explicates several artists’ work by implicating themself in both interpretation and personal consequence.
 This sometimes brutal dance of explication and implication is a tour de force of personal writing.
 At the same time, the author skillfully brings in critical theory and philosophy to make the case for a new way of encountering queer art.
 It’s really well-done.
 Specialists in rhetoric and writing studies would welcome this book as a leading example of how to do queer rhetoric instead of just talk about it.—Jacqueline Rhodes, Joan Negley Kelleher Centennial Professor of Rhetoric and Composition at the University of Texas at Austin

 Jonathan Alexander is Chancellor’s Professor of English and Gender & Sexuality Studies at UC Irvine.
-A writer of 20+ books, he blends memoir and criticism in work often described as autotheory.
+Author of more than twenty books, he blends memoir and criticism in work often described as autotheory.
 His titles include Writing & Desire, Stroke Book (Fordham), and a trilogy—Creep: A Life, a Theory, an Apology; Bullied: The Story of an Abuse; and Dear Queer Self.
 Honors include a Lambda Literary finalist nod, a gold IPPY, an INDIES finalist citation, and the Lavender Rhetorics Award.